burianvlastimil/lightshot-print-screen-linux-handler/README.md

 chmod 755 lightshot_print_screen
 ```

-Note, that you will be able to avoid this step of changing permissions if you download the source code or clone the repository, however I advise to download that single file directly as you will not have to remove anything afterward.
+Note, that you will be able to avoid this step of changing permissions if you download the source code or clone the repository.
+However, I advise you to download that single file directly as you will not have to remove anything afterward.

 ### General